joshbrew/graphscript/docs/Graph.md

     children?:{[key:string]:string|boolean|undefined|GraphNodeProperties|GraphNode|Graph}//string|GraphNodeProperties|GraphNode|(GraphNodeProperties|GraphNode|string)[], //child node(s), can be tags of other nodes, properties objects like this, or GraphNodes, or null

     parent?:GraphNode|Graph, //parent graph node

     branch?:{ //based on the operator result, automatically do something
         [label:string]:{ //apply any label for your own indexing if:any|((output:any)=>boolean), //if this value, or pass a callback that returns true/false then:string|((...operator_result:any[])=>any)|GraphNode //then do this, e.g. use a node tag, a GraphNode, or supply any function
-        } //it still returns afterward but is treated like an additional flow statement :D },
+        } //it still returns afterward but is treated like an additional flow statement :D. GraphNodes being run will contain the origin node (who had the branch)
+    },

+    reactive?:boolean|((_state:{[key:string]:any})=>void), //use a local state object to trigger state subscriptions, using the node's _unique tag for subscribing on global state

     tree?:Tree, //can also declare independent node maps on a node for referencing